Testing data quality with SQL assertions

 Assertions should be run as part of any data pipelines to make sure breaking changes are picked up the moment they happen.

 If an assertion returns any rows, future steps in a pipeline should either fail, or a notification delivered to the data owner.

 These can be run at any frequency, and if an assertion fails an email will be sent to notify you of the problem.
 Dataform also provides a way to easily create new datasets in your warehouse, making managing the process of cleaning and testing your data extremely straightforward.

-For more information on how to start writing data assertions, check out the assertions documentation guide for Dataform’s open-source framework, or create an account for free and start using Dataform's fully managed Web platform.
+For more information on how to start writing data assertions with Dataform, check out the assertions documentation guide for Dataform’s open-source framework, or create an account for free and start using Dataform's fully managed Web platform.